India’s WareIQ raises $1.65M for its Amazon-like delivery platform for sellers – TechCrunch

 “We connect these warehouses across India to our platform and utilize their infrastructure for e-commerce order processing,” said Harsh Vaidya, co-founder and chief executive of WareIQ, in an interview with TechCrunch.
 The company offers this as a service to retail businesses.

 Who are these businesses?
-Third-party sellers, some of whom sell to Amazon and Flipkart and use WareIQ to speed up their delivery, e-commerce firms, social commerce platforms as well as neighborhood stores, and social media influencers.
+Third-party sellers (some of whom sell to Amazon and Flipkart and use WareIQ to speed up their delivery), e-commerce firms, social commerce platforms, as well as neighborhood stores and social media influencers.

 Any online store, for instance, can send its products to WareIQ, which has integrations with several popular e-commerce platforms and marketplaces.
 It works with courier partners to move items from one warehouse to another to offer the fastest delivery, explained Vaidya.